 As is the case with medical bills, if you suffer from a long-term or lifelong injury, you are going to need to estimate and then demand an amount for future pain and suffering.
 If continuing pain prevents you from returning to your old job, you may need to claim a large amount of future lost earnings as well.

 Failure to wear a motorcycle helmet at the time of the accident will almost certainly affect the amount of damages you receive.
 If you suffered a head injury, as helmetless motor vehicle accident victims practically always do, a New York court is likely to rule you negligent as a matter of law and bar you from recovering any money for your head injury.
 You can still recover for other injuries (road rash, for example) if you can prove the accident was the other driver’s fault.

 We Can Help

 The aftermath of a severe motorcycle accident is likely to take its place among the most traumatic periods of your life.
 You are certainly not going to feel like pursuing a personal injury claim against the person who caused the accident, even though your motorcycle accident claim will grow weaker the longer you delay acting upon it.
 Let us handle it for you.

 If you have suffered a motorcycle accident injury, or if your loved one died in a motorcycle accident, contact E. Stewart Jones Hacker Murphy immediately, either online or at (518) 730-7270, to set up a free initial consultation.
-We maintain offices in Albany, Colonie, Latham, Saratoga, and Troy.
+We maintain offices in Albany, Colonie, Schenectady, Saratoga, and Troy.